Religious persecution: Persecution of Jehovah's Witnesses

-Persecution of Druze
+Persecution of the Druze

-Qalb Loze: in June 2015, Druze were massacred there by the jihadist Nusra Front.
+Qalb Loze: in June 2015, Druzes were massacred there by the Sunnī Islamist and Salafi jihadist terrorist group al-Nusra Front.

-Historically the relationship between the Druze and Muslims has been characterized by intense persecution.
-The Druze faith is often classified as a branch of Isma'ilism.
-Even though the faith originally developed out of Ismaili Islam, most Druze do not identify as Muslims, and they do not accept the Five Pillars of Islam.
-The Druze have frequently experienced persecution by different Muslim regimes such as the Shia Fatimid Caliphate, Mamluk, Sunni Ottoman Empire, and Egypt Eyalet.
-The persecution of the Druze included massacres, demolishing Druze prayer houses and holy places and forced conversion to Islam.
-Those were no ordinary killings in the Druze's narrative, they were meant to eradicate the whole community according to the Druze narrative.
-Most recently, the Syrian Civil War, which began in 2011, saw persecution of the Druze at the hands of Islamic extremists.
+Historically, the relationship between the Druze and Muslims has been characterized by intense persecution.
+Although the Druze Faith originally developed as an offshoot of the Ismā‘īli denomination of Shiʿa Islam during the Middle Ages, the Druzes do not self-identify as Muslims, and they do not accept the Five Pillars of Islam.
+The Druze have frequently experienced persecution by different Muslim regimes, such as the Shiʿite Fatimid Caliphate, the Mamluk Sultanate, the Sunnī Ottoman Empire, and the Egypt Eyalet.
+The persecution of the Druze throughout history included massacres, demolition of Druze prayer houses and holy places, and forced conversions to Islam.
+Those were no ordinary killings in the Druze narrative, they were meant to eradicate the whole community according to the Druze narrative.
+Most recently, the Syrian Civil War, which began in 2011, saw persecution of the Druze at the hands of Islamic extremists and terrorists.

-Ibn Taymiyya a prominent Muslim scholar muhaddith, dismissed the Druze as non-Muslims, and his fatwa cited that Druzes: "Are not at the level of ′Ahl al-Kitāb (People of the Book) nor mushrikin (polytheists).
-Rather, they are from the most deviant kuffār (Infidel) ...
-Their women can be taken as slaves and their property can be seized ... they are to be killed whenever they are found and cursed as they described ...
-It is obligatory to kill their scholars and religious figures so that they do not misguide others", which in that setting would have legitimized violence against them as apostates.
-Ottomans have often relied on Ibn Taymiyya religious ruling to justify their persecution of Druze.
+Ibn Taymiyya, a prominent 13th-century Arab Muslim cleric and ḥadīth scholar, dismissed the Druzes in his fatwa as Non-Muslims, and stated the following about them: "They are not at the level of Ahl al-Kitāb ("People of the Book"), nor mushrikin ("polytheists").
+Rather, they are from the most deviant kuffār ("infidels"). [...]
+Their women can be taken as slaves and their property can be seized [...] they are to be killed whenever they are found and cursed as they described. [...]
+It is obligatory to kill their scholars and religious figures so that they do not misguide others".
+Hence, by legitimizing the religious discrimination, violence, and persecution against them as apostates from the Islamic religion, Arab Muslims and Ottoman Turks have often relied on Ibn Taymiyya's religious ruling to justify their religious persecution of the Druze.

 Persecution of Falun Gong

 The persecution of the Falun Gong spiritual practice began with campaigns initiated in 1999 by the Chinese Communist Party (CCP) to eliminate Falun Gong in China.
-It is characterised by multifaceted propaganda campaign, a program of enforced ideological conversion and re-education, and a variety of extralegal coercive measures such as arbitrary arrests, forced labor, and physical torture, sometimes resulting in death.
+It is characterised by a multifaceted propaganda campaign, a program of enforced ideological conversion and re-education, and a variety of extralegal coercive measures such as arbitrary arrests, forced labor, and physical torture, sometimes resulting in death.

-There have being reports of organ harvesting of Falun Gong practitioners in China.
+There have been reports of organ harvesting of Falun Gong practitioners in China.
 Several researchers—most notably Canadian human rights lawyer David Matas, former parliamentarian David Kilgour, and investigative journalist Ethan Gutmann—estimate that tens of thousands of Falun Gong prisoners of conscience have been killed to supply a lucrative trade in human organs and cadavers.